Zeolite for Animals: Your Comprehensive Guide to Understandable and Well-Founded Information - Zeolite Knowledge for Dogs and Cats

 In a veterinary practice, clinoptilolite powder was sprinkled on injuries and burns in dogs .

-👉 The wounds healed faster, remained clean, and the skin regenerated completely , even in cases of severe injuries.
+👉 The wounds healed faster, stayed clean, and the skin regenerated completely , even in cases of severe injury.

 📚 Source: Bedrica et al. (2003), veterinary case documentation

-I've summarized the first study again in detail, for those of us who enjoy experimental designs and details, especially because this study emphasizes the safety of zeolite in its summary.
-Even for pregnant dogs.
+I have summarized the first study again in detail for those of us who like experimental setups and details, especially since this study emphasizes the safety of zeolite in its summary, even for pregnant dogs.

 Summary of the study (Januškevičius et al. 2013): Investigation of the influence of zeolite on the digestion and health of dogs